commandpostsoft/parse-stack/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/modernistik/parse-stack](https://github.com/modernistik/parse-stack).
+Bug reports and pull requests are welcome on GitHub at [https://github.com/commandpostsoft/parse-stack](https://github.com/commandpostsoft/parse-stack).

+This project is a fork of the original [Parse Stack](https://github.com/modernistik/parse-stack) by [Modernistik](https://www.modernistik.com).

 ## Testing